hatedabamboo/notes.hatedabamboo.me/docs/posts/deploying-react-application-with-aws-amplify.md

 However, I wasn’t entirely satisfied with this minimal effort for my new blog post.
 I started thinking: what project from my mental backlog could be complex enough to write about yet simple enough to implement?
-The result was the RSS Viewer[^5]: a single-page application designed to do one thing—display a nicely formatted RSS feed when provided with a link.
+The result was the RSS Viewer[^5]: a single-page application designed to do one thing -- display a nicely formatted RSS feed when provided with a link.

 I’m not a JavaScript developer, so I aimed to keep the project as simple and